nationalparkservice/places-tracing-guide/README.md

 - [X] Make responsive
 - [ ] Add description for each feature
 - [ ] Add image/gif for each feature
-- [X] Add NPMaki icon for each feature
+- [X] Add NPMaki icon for each POI

 #### Secondary